 But, again, I don’t see that happening any time soon, as it doesn’t benefit those in power.
 What is really needed is a change of mindset, the understanding that all trade is good, business is good, and markets need to be unfettered.
 Without that change, Russia’s economy could be entering a fairly dark period, even though there have been the appropriate moves (especially by the Central Bank of Russia) to try and manage the crisis.

-Evsey Gurvich, head of the Moscow-based Economic Expert Group in Moscow:
+Evsey Gurvich, head of the Moscow-based Economic Expert Group:

 Unfortunately, the addiction of the Russian economy to oil prices has recently increased, while prices are in a zone of unpredictable vacillations.
 In summer 2015, all started believing that the price per barrel stabilized between $50 and $55.
 However, afterwards, a new wave of the drop in oil prices started, with inevitable implications for the Russian ruble and the country’s GDP.
 So, the economic situation is likely to worsen.